ElvisWang2010/WROFE-2025/README.md

 self.pillar_cy = int(M_pillar['m01'] / M_pillar'm00'])
 ```

-With the y-value of the centroid we can apporximate how close the pillar is to determine which of the 3 pillar states it should be in.
+With the y-value of the centroid, we can approximate how close the pillar is to determine which of the 3 pillar states it should be in.
-1. Approach: the initial spotting of the pillar, robot should slow down and go closer
+1. Approach: The initial spotting of the pillar, the robot should slow down and go closer
    <img width="951" height="710" alt="image" src="https://github.com/user-attachments/assets/00947007-68de-45f7-81fe-508e0dd3bdf6" />

 2. Follow: The robot is close to the pillar and needs to steer around it
 <img width="946" height="711" alt="image" src="https://github.com/user-attachments/assets/6a9dccaf-01fe-4f86-bda0-7460b12ae9fd" />

-3. Exit: The pillar is on the outskirts of the camera frame and the robot can disengage with steering.
+3. Exit: The pillar is on the outskirts of the camera frame, and the robot can disengage with steering.
 <img width="922" height="721" alt="image" src="https://github.com/user-attachments/assets/3546f967-8a87-4c67-ad7f-1f2d204560c1" />